Hemp Voices: Lisa Sundberg, Indigenous Habitat Institute

 What was a recent win for your organization?

-We just received a green light to start testing our walls for earthquake, R-value and a 4-hour burn.
-We will also begin the first accredited work force training through College of the Redwoods.
-This combined work will help us model an industry lift and we will begin the implementation of cultural designs for indigenous housing.
+We just received a green light to start testing our walls for earthquake, R value and most importantly a 4 hour burn.
+It includes starting the first accredited work force training through CR.
+This combined work will help us model an industry lift.
+We also will begin the implementation of cultural designs and will embrace cultural wisdom as we design the future..
 Watch for the upcoming short film, “People of the Plank House.”

 What is something about hemp building/construction/processing you didn’t know a year ago?